Policies and Procedures

 - A manager who understands the policy and procedures objectives

-- A supervisor or employees who drive for work
+- A supervisor who drives for work

 - An employee who drives for work and has a positive safety reputation